Make sure all proposed changes to your schema are safe

-Certain changes to your GraphQL schema (such as removing a field or type) might break one of your application's clients.
-Apollo Studio provides schema checks to help you identify breaking changes before you make them, and to help you identify when a potentially dangerous change won't break anything.
+Certain changes to your graph's schema (such as removing a field or type) might break one of your application's clients.
+GraphOS provides schema checks to help you identify breaking changes before you make them, and to help you identify when a potentially dangerous change won't break anything.

-Schema checks are free as part of all Apollo Studio plans.
+Schema checks are free as part of all Apollo plans.

 Operation checks.
 Compare your proposed schema changes against historical operations to verify whether the changes will break any of your graph's active clients.